MicrosoftDocs/connected-spaces/articles/trial-signup-admin.md

 ## Obtain and assign a viral license

+> [!NOTE]
+> You must be an Azure Active Directory System Admin or Global Admin to do this procedure.

-1. The System Admin or Global Admin will need to temporarily turn off the viral license block policy by running these commands using Azure PowerShell:
+1. Temporarily turn off the viral license block policy by running these commands using Azure PowerShell:
    ```
    # Unblock/block adhoc (aka “Viral”) Licenses in Active Directory
    # one time installation of the PowerShell module